Tiamarth/Arc-for-Vivaldi/README.md

 ## Installation

-### Linux

-1. Find `style` in your Vivaldi install directory.
-That should be something like `/opt/vivaldi/resources/vivaldi/style`
+First, find `style` in your Vivaldi install directory.
+It should be in the following places depending on your platform:

+**Linux:** `/opt/vivaldi/resources/vivaldi/style`
+**Windows:** `C:\Users\[username]\AppData\Local\Vivaldi\Application\[version]\resources\vivaldi\style`
+**Mac:** `/Applications/Vivaldi.app/Contents/Versions/[version]/Vivaldi Framework.framework/Resources/vivaldi/style`

+Now,

-2. Save `arc.css` in the style folder.
-(You should be left with a path such as `resources/vivaldi/style/arc.css`)
+1. Save `arc.css` in the style folder.
+(You should be left with a folder structure like this: `resources/vivaldi/style/arc.css`)
-3. If you want to use the opera panel addon, save `opera-panel.css` in style.
+2. If you want to use the opera panel addon, save `opera-panel.css` in style.
-4. If you want to use the Arc window buttons instead of Vivaldi's default window buttons, save the `arc` folder in style as well.
+3. If you want to use the Arc window buttons instead of Vivaldi's default window buttons, save the `arc` folder in style as well.
-5. Open `resources/vivaldi/browser.html` in a text editor.
-Add the following to `<head>`: <link rel="stylesheet" href="style/arc.css" />`
+4. Open `resources/vivaldi/browser.html` in a text editor.
+Add the following to `<head>`
-   If you want to use the opera panel addon, also add `<link rel="stylesheet" href="style/opera-panel.css" />`

-### Windows

-1. Find `style` in your Vivaldi install directory.
-That should be something like `C:\Users\[username]\AppData\Local\Vivaldi\Application\[version]\resources\vivaldi\style`
-2. Save `arc.css` in the style folder.
-(You should be left with a path such as `resources\vivaldi\style\arc.css`)
-3. If you want to use the opera panel addon, save `opera-panel.css` in style.
-4. If you want to use the Arc window buttons instead of Vivaldi's default window buttons, save the `arc` folder in style as well.
-5. Open `resources\vivaldi\browser.html` in a text editor.
-Add the following to `<head>`: `<link rel="stylesheet" href="style/arc.css" />`
+    `<link rel="stylesheet" href="style/arc.css" />`
-   If you want to use the opera panel addon, also add `<link rel="stylesheet" href="style/opera-panel.css" />`
+   If you want to use the opera panel addon, also add:

-### Mac

-1. Find `style` in your Vivaldi install directory.
-That should be something like `/Applications/Vivaldi.app/Contents/Versions/[version]/Vivaldi Framework.framework/Resources/vivaldi/style`
-2. Save `arc.css` in the style folder.
-(You should be left with a path such as `Resources/vivaldi/style/arc.css`)
-3. If you want to use the opera panel addon, save `opera-panel.css` in style.
-4. If you want to use the Arc window buttons instead of Vivaldi's default window buttons, save the `arc` folder in style as well.
-5. Open `Resources/vivaldi/browser.html` in a text editor.
-Add the following to `<head>`: `<link rel="stylesheet" href="style/arc.css" />`
-   If you want to use the opera panel addon, also add `<link rel="stylesheet" href="style/opera-panel.css" />`
+    `<link rel="stylesheet" href="style/opera-panel.css" />`

 **Note:** *You may like the way this theme generally looks but not want to use Arc's window buttons.
 If you'd prefer not to use Arc's window buttons, open `arc.css` in a text editor and find line 135 for instructions on how to not use them.*

+**Also note:** *Arc's scrollbars only get applied to internal pages and, as far as I know, there's nothing I can do about that from within a custom css file for Vivaldi.
+But I also wrote a userstyle that you can use to apply the scrollbars on websites.
+Install it [here.](https://userstyles.org/styles/142645/arc-scrollbars)*

-**Also note:** *Because Vivaldi features a built-in theme editor, it is easier to create a custom Arc theme and then to use this CSS on top of that theme.
-This custom CSS is necessary to integrate with Arc because you cannot currently customize every aspect of Vivaldi from the editor.*
+**Note also:** *Because Vivaldi features a built-in theme editor, it is easier to create a custom Arc theme and then to use this CSS on top of that theme.
+This custom CSS is necessary to integrate with Arc because you cannot currently customize every aspect of Vivaldi from the editor.
+See below.*

 ### Arc theme settings: